Learn

 Part 5

-Human-in-the-loop design is a foundational principle in every agent system I build at OpenClaw.
+Human-in-the-loop design is a foundational principle in every agent system I build in my consulting practice.
 I do not believe in deploying fully autonomous agents for business-critical processes from day one.
 Instead, every system launches with thoughtfully placed human review checkpoints that ensure quality, build trust, and provide the feedback data needed to improve the agents over time.

 The specific placement of human checkpoints varies by client and use case.
 For a client's content marketing workflow, the agent autonomously researches topics, drafts content, and optimizes for SEO, but a human editor reviews and approves before publication.
 For a procurement workflow, the agent handles vendor research and comparison autonomously, but purchase orders above a defined threshold require human approval.
 For customer communication, the agent drafts responses but a human reviews any communication involving complaints, refunds, or sensitive account issues.